Make yours a perfect bite with these savory pastries with a hundred names: Balkan fried mini breads.

-These are best when they’re warm to hot, right after the steam rushes out after you tear one apart.
+They are best when they’re warm to hot, right after the steam rushes out after you tear one apart.
 Top them with jams and preserves, chocolate spreads like Nutella, or savory spreads and cheeses, or fix up an appetizer platter.
 These great with everything, but especially homemade ajvar (or, as some say, ajver)!

 They’re usually breakfast food, but also a tasty bread substitute.
 And if you have a few left over (doubtful) they’re good cold too.
 Honestly, there is no wrong way, or time, to consume these.

 I’d love to hear your thoughts on these!

 And now we go back to our Libya story, and here is part one if you’re interested.